neondatabase/website/content/guides/full-text-search.md

 ---

 The `tsvector` type enables you to use full text search on your text content in Postgres.
-Full text search allows you to search text content in a more flexible way than using `LIKE`: full text search also supports features like _stemming_, which means searching for the word "run" will match variations like "ran" and "running".
+Full text search allows you to search text content in a more flexible way than using `LIKE`.
+Full text search also supports features like _stemming_, which means searching for the word "run" will match variations like "ran" and "running".

 ## Steps